bbatsov/blog/_posts/2011-04-29-one-shell-to-rule-them-all.markdown

 Will take you to a folder named project/5.0/module(assuming that it exists of course).
 In general the command has the format `cd old new`.

+* zsh comes with a built-in pager(similar to less).
+To try it just type <somefilename.
+This is more or less equivalent to typing `less somefilename`.

 # Conclusion

 There is no easy way to sum up everything that makes zsh great in a single blog post.
 I'll try to